sk33z3r/way-of-the-berserker/README.md

 | Blood Diamond Boots      | +3       | +4        | 0              |

 Blood Diamond Ore
-* Only spawns in the Nether between Y3-Y32
+* Only spawns in the Nether
 * Only 1 vein per chunk; each vein being 0-3 total ores

 #### Recipes